 LGBTQ Community Engagement and Marketing

-- Have an LGBTQ-specific logo (new)
+- Facility created/uses an LGBTQ-specific logo

 Understand the Needs of LGBTQ Patients and Community

-- Patient surveys include LGBTQ related questions
+- Patient satisfaction survey include LGBTQ-related questions

-- Support LGBTQ health-related research
+- Facility supports LGBTQ health-related research